muratk5n/thirdwave/en/index.md

 ---

 On another video he says 'I joined the military because I was poor".
-Military gives you a salary, food, shelter, healthcare (although puts u in situations that might be bad for health but anyway), why wouldn't he join?
+Military gives you a salary, food, shelter, healthcare (it puts u in situations that might be bad for health but anyway), why wouldn't he join?

 ---